 3 days & 2 nights

 Take a fascinating stroll through the Sacred City of Kandy, now a popular UNESCO World Heritage Site.
-Visit the Sacred Temple of the Tooth, situated in the Royal Palace Complex of the former Kingdom of Kandy, the Kandy Lake, Queen’s Bathing Pavilion and Royal Audience Hall, amongst many other interesting sites.
+Visit the Sacred Temple of the Tooth, situated in the Royal Palace Complex of the former Kingdom of Kandy, the Kandy Lake, Queen’s Bathing Pavilion, and Royal Audience Hall, amongst many other interesting sites.

 PINNAWALA ELEPHANT ORPHANAGE

-Pinnawala Elephant Orphanage is an orphanage, nursery and captive breeding ground for wild Asian elephants located at Pinnawala village, 13 km northeast of Kegalle town in Sabaragamuwa Province of Sri Lanka.
+Pinnawala Elephant Orphanage is an orphanage, nursery, and captive breeding ground for wild Asian elephants located at Pinnawala village, 13 km northeast of Kegalle town in Sabaragamuwa Province of Sri Lanka.
 Pinnawala has the largest herd of captive elephants in the world.

 GADALADENIYA TEMPLE - PILIMATALAWA